 It would be foolish to design a marketing mix strategy when the business goal is still unknown.
 ‘Disrupting the system’ should never be the basis on which a business launches a product into the market.
 Even if the business existed before, is very important to define the objectives.

 A proper understanding of the business goals and objectives will enable the marketers to know when they are succeeding and when they are failing.

 Your business is entering a market that is either already saturated or is relatively saturated, or if you are really lucky, relatively new which means less competition.
 Knowing who your competitors are will help you understand where you fit in the market.

 If you want to start a burger shop, you need to conduct your market research to know which other business sells burgers in your area or your city.
-Then you research what makes this burger guys sell.
+Then you research what makes these burger guys sell.
 What do they offer that attracts people?
 The next question is: What are they not doing that I can do?
-The gap your competitions are unable to fill could be your marketing advantage.
+The gap your competitors are unable to fill could be your marketing advantage.